 Tip #3: Have your duct cleaned often.

 Your ductwork is the pathway for circulating conditioned air from your furnace or AC out through the various vents in your home.
 Professionals recommend that you get your ducts cleaned every few years.
 Failure to do so could result in a build-up of dirt and dust.
 This could cause inconsistent temperatures throughout your home since conditioned air can’t easily make its way through the ducts, and it could also cause problems for your family’s indoor air quality.

 Also, it’s important to get your ducts cleaned and looked at regularly.
 It’s possible that potential problems with the ductwork itself — such as holes or loosened panels — could be discovered.
 These are issues to have a heating and cooling professional take care of as soon as possible.

-For extra protection for your home’s heating and cooling systems, enroll in the Heating Repair and Cooling Repair plans from Pivotal Home Solutions.
+For extra protection for your home’s heating and cooling systems, enroll in the Heating Repair and Cooling Repair plans from Oncourse Home Solutions.
 Visit us online and enter your ZIP code to see plans and pricing applicable to your area.